EXT. TYPICAL SMALL TOWN MAIN STREET, CIRCA 1962, DAY

 The young couple turns to look, the girl drawing in close to her boyfriend.

-Now a biker gang fills the street, countless modern day Visigoths pouring into the town center on their choppers raising a cloud of dust.
+Now a biker gang fills the street, a horde of modern day Visigoths pouring into the town center on their choppers raising a cloud of dust.
 The racket grows, drowning out everything in a bone rattling commotion.
 The bikers start to park their bikes with disciplined precision, two and three at a time pulling up to and gently backing up against the curb, each giving a defiant, noisy twist or two of the throttle before shutting down.

 CLOSE SHOT, THE LEADER OF THE GANG